 Digital transformation has taken the economy by storm this year, and we’re now seeing this trickle down to companies' accounting and finance departments.
 In digitizing accounts receivable, businesses can automate virtually all routine AR tasks in the cloud, including invoicing, reminders, payment processing, collections and dispute management, and invoice matching and reconciliation.

-Learn more about how finance leaders currently view accounting digitization in our report in collaboration with PYMNTS.com.
+Learn more about how finance leaders currently view accounting digitization in our report, The Strategic Role of the CFO, in collaboration with PYMNTS.com.